h7427434-collab/rabtech-fullstack-audit/docs/audit-report.md

 - Improve color contrast to meet accessibility requirements.
 - Correct list markup and semantic HTML structure.
 - Perform a manual keyboard navigation review.

+## Additional Architecture / Performance Findings

+4. **Slow Largest Contentful Paint (LCP)**
+   - Mobile LCP: 4.5 seconds.
+   - Desktop LCP: 3.3 seconds.
+   - This can delay the loading of the main visible content.
+   - Priority: Medium

+5. **High Total Blocking Time (TBT)**
+   - Desktop TBT: 270 ms.
+   - This indicates that browser main-thread work can delay responsiveness.
+   - Priority: Medium

+## Accessibility Testing Limitation

+A true keyboard-only navigation pass was not completed because the audit was performed on a mobile device without a physical keyboard.
+This should be completed separately before final accessibility sign-off.